boredzo/impluse-hfs/README.md

 - `hdiutil create -format UDBZ -srcdevice /dev/diskXsY -o "My Image.dmg"`

-For CD-ROMs, you'll typically want the first subdevice, diskXs1.
+For CD-ROMs, you'll typically want the first subdevice, diskXs0 or diskXs1.
 For hard drives and most other devices, you're more likely to want the top-level device, diskX.
 (Each of these is most likely to be the one labeled “`Apple_partition_scheme`” as noted above, though if there's only a bare HFS volume with no partition map, the device may have no type label at all.)

 ### If you get a “permission denied” error when attempting to image a device